Mucuna pruriens benefits are due to its antioxidant effects and its high L-dopamine content.

 Mucuna dosage: Studies typically use doses between 5-30 grams of mucuna per day.
 Mucuna powder is often used in supplements, but you can also find mucuna extracts.

-Lower doses also seem effective, according to many reviews.
+Lower doses than this also seem effective, according to many reviews.

 Use common sense: as a food, you likely wouldn’t be eating mucuna beans every day, so if you are using mucuna for general health, you probably don’t need to supplement it every day either.